UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 <TODO: fix link>
 In the [Getting Started](../Getting_Started/..html) section you can find a guide of how to install a Linux distro, the example is based on the Ubuntu distro.

+<span class="label label-warning">Heads up!</span> The Processors of the UDOO X86 and the Wi-Fi/BT module are released only few time ago so we suggest to use a recent distribution to find all the latest drivers already installed and have all the devices operating properly.

 Here you can find an unordered list of 10 of the most popular Linux distributions:

 * [Ubuntu](https://www.ubuntu.com/): is probably the most well-known Linux distribution.
 Ubuntu is based on Debian, but it has its own software repositories.
 Much of the software in these repositories is synced from Debian’s repositories.